 As 2021 is coming to a close, I like to take time to reflect on my writing year.
 I’ve so enjoyed blogging plus writing articles for The Mighty.
 I launched my Podcast in 2020, Medical Musings With Sam, which has proved to be a wonderful way to bring my blog posts to life.
 Thank You!
 So this … Continue reading Reviewing My Writing Year….Thank You For Reading, Sharing and Listening!

 I’ve been indulging in Christmas Movies over the past couple of weeks.
-They have never really been my thing but the more I watched, the more I fell in love with the beautiful locations they are filmed in, the Christmas scenes and to my surprise, the scripts aren’t half bad.
-Sometimes a little predictable but … Continue reading Christmas Connections
+They've been the perfect distraction from my recent hospital stay and disease progression.
+They have never really been my thing but the more I watch, the more I fall in love with the beautiful locations they are filmed in, the Christmas scenes and … Continue reading Christmas Connections

 Some challenges in life hit us so hard, as we never saw them coming.
 Such challenges don't allow us the luxury of preparing ahead of time.
 They give no warning.
 They simply arrive!
 My "acute" spinal collapse , would prove to be one of the hardest challenges I have ever faced, and I've documented a … Continue reading Hard Work In Hospital